 - We actively encourage younger trekkers but insist that under 18’s have a responsible adult over the age of 18 with them.

-- Illness during a Trek: Our Trek Leaders will always look at your wellbeing as a priority and will use their First Aid skills and medical knowledge to the best of their abilities.
+- Illness during a Trek: Our Mountain Trekking Guides will always look at your wellbeing as a priority and will use their First Aid skills and medical knowledge to the best of their abilities.
 Non serious illness/injury will be managed as appropriate and the trek curtailed if necessary and, where possible, vehicular pick up arranged from the nearest road.
 However, if you have a life threatening medical emergency we would not hesitate to evacuate you through a Mountain Rescue call out.
-Importantly, if you feel ill during a trek you must tell the Trek Leader who will then decide on the best course of action.
-All Trek Leaders carry a fully registered Personal Locator Beacon [PLB] which alerts the emergency services, via satellite, at a push of a button.
+Importantly, if you feel ill during a trek you must tell the Mountain Trekking Guide who will then decide on the best course of action.
+All Mountain Trekking Guides carry a fully registered Personal Locator Beacon [PLB] which alerts the emergency services, via satellite, at a push of a button.
 Activating a PLB from anywhere in the UK, including the Cairngorms, would automatically identify the trekking party’s location and put a rescue process into immediate operation.
-All our Trek Leaders have up to date Wilderness First Aid certification.
+All our Mountain Trekking Guides have an up to date Wilderness First Aid certification.

 - Disability: We believe that mountain environments should be accessible to all and would love to say yes in all cases to clients with disabilities, physical or mental.
 However, we would have to discuss this with you on an individual basis.
 Please don’t hesitate to contact us directly so we can talk to you personally about this.